Zogen/cli-scrabble/README.md

 ## License

-This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International** license.
+This project is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.